 The star.
 It’s purpose is to bookmark a collection so you can add it to the left panel for frequent use.
-Of course during usability studies I can’t actually say “Hey, press that star!”
-Instead I had to come up with a relevant task and passively watch how people suffered (that’s a definition of usability studies here).
+Of course, during usability studies, I can’t actually say “Hey, press that star!”
+Instead, I had to come up with a relevant task and passively watch how people suffered (that’s a definition of usability studies here).

+Seeing the first question go so poorly, I tried to improve the results by adding more specific questions.
 You can’t say the star is positioned badly.
 In fact, I can’t imagine a better place for it.
 Nor is it designed poorly.
 So what went wrong here?
 Well, I see three main issues:

 1. Unnecessary Prototype Simplification

 See the furthest panel to the right in the .gif above?
-Where Cinema Icns, Windows Basic, and Flags collections are?
+Where Cinema Icons, Windows Basic, and Flags collections are?
 Two of the six attendees during the task identified this panel as the most convenient way for them to access collections.

 I told them that this panel will be hidden when they enter the site and will be opened only after they have already accessed the collection.
 However, based on the sufficiency principle (which I explain in the Drag and Drop vs. Click article), they weren’t motivated to find another way of doing things.